IceToast/zoom_schedule/README.md

 # Zoom Schedule

-This Schedule helps students to keep all their Zoom-Links and passwords at one place access them from every device.
+This Schedule helps students to keep all their Zoom-Links and passwords at one place and access them from every device.

 # Setup - Build - Run